ClinchIO/ClinchKit/README.md

 ClinchKit supports push notifications to notify your users of important events, such as, new job positions.
 To register a device for push notifications, place the following in your `didRegisterForRemoteNotificationsWithDeviceToken` call in your application delegate:

 	ClinchKit.setDeviceToken(token: <#deviceToken#>)

+### iBeacons Support

+ClinchKit supports iBeacon's to attract candidates in a unique way from your mobile app users population.
+Beacons show up as a channel within your Clinch web console, where they can be configured.

+To enable iBeacon support:

+	ClinchKit.enableBeaconSupport()

 ### Branding